Yoga, for ANYbody and any BODY

 Yoga as Physical Fitness:

 This is probably the most common western approach to yoga.
-This type of yoga is primarily focused on the movement aspect of yoga and how it affects the overall physical body.
+This usage of yoga is primarily focused on the movement aspect and how it affects the overall physical body.
 Using yoga to improve one's physical body such as flexibility, mobility, endurance, strength, and overall body composition.
 Fitness is an important part of our overall health, and yoga is a means of obtaining health.
 The physical side of yoga has been seen within traditional yoga masters as well.
 They also viewed yoga as a way to keep the body healthy.
 This also included the mind, so incorporating both the physical body and the mental body.
-To use yoga as a means of physical fitness could mean attending a yoga class like yin yoga, hot yoga, or other types of Hatha yogas.
-Typically done in a group setting but can also be done online!
-As we modernized yoga, a variety of different styles have evolved to meet the needs and demands of different individuals, considering both their physical and mental wellbeing.
+To use yoga as a means of physical fitness could mean attending a yoga class like yin yoga, hot yoga, or other types of Hatha yoga.
+Typically done in a group setting but can also be done solo or even online!
+As we modernized yoga, a variety of different styles have evolved to meet the needs and demands of different individuals, considering both their physical and mental well-being.
 As many still focus on the physical aspects of yoga many can use the mental aspect to also improve their health.
 They go hand in hand.
 Since yoga has become a moving meditation, the aspect of unity can help translate to other aspects of health and fitness parameters.

 Yoga as a Healing Therapy: